 - 2 tsp. olive oil

-Add 4 cups of water, chick peas, salt and bay leaf to medium pot.
-Cover and cook on medium/high heat for about 10 minutes.
-While garbanzos are cooking, make sofrito with the canola oil, using all vegetables and all seasonings.
-Add sofrito and chorizo to chickpeas.
+Add 4 cups of water, chick peas, butternut squash, and bay leaf to medium pot.
+Season with salt.
+Cover and cook on medium heat for about 10 minutes.
+While garbanzos are cooking, make sofrito.
+Over high heat, heat canola oil.
+Add peppers, onion, and garlic.
+Stir and add in dried seasonings.
+Stir and cook for 3 minutes, or until onions are translucent.
+Add sofrito and chorizo (optional) to the chickpeas.
 Stir well.
-Cover and cook for another 10-15 minutes on medium-high.
+Cover and cook for another 10-15 minutes over medium-high heat.
 Uncover and add olive oil.
 Stir.
 Let simmer for 5 minutes.
 Serve with white rice.
+Garnish with thyme.